Skip to content

 restrict_to_workspace boolean true Downgrade Allow to Ask for paths outside the workspace

-redact_secrets boolean true Scrub detected secrets from user input and tool results before they reach the LLM
+redact_secrets boolean false Scrub detected secrets from user input and tool results before they reach the LLM

 cache_ttl_long boolean false Opt the Anthropic prompt cache into the 1-hour TTL (default is the 5-minute ephemeral TTL).
 No effect on non-Anthropic providers

-autoupgrade string "notify" "off" no checks; "notify" show pill + banner subtitle when a new build is available; "auto" install in background as soon as an update is detected
+autoupgrade string "notify" "off" no checks; "notify" show pill + banner subtitle when a new build is available; "auto" install in background as soon as an update is detected.
+Automatic background checks stay quiet on transient fetch failures and retry later.

 autoupgrade_channel string "stable" "stable" downloads tagged prebuilt tarballs (any tag, including alpha/beta prereleases); "unstable" follows main HEAD via cargo install